notsag-dev/hacking-tools-for-web-developers/README.md

 Metasploit is an exploitation framework created by Rapid7.
 It is widely used by security professionals and also by black-hat hackers, and it simplifies A LOT the process of collecting information, doing a vulnerability analysis, exploiting, and post-exploiting a system.
 When it comes to learning resources about this tool, I cannot recommend highly enough [Hak5's Metasploit Minute](https://www.youtube.com/watch?v=TCPyoWHy4eA&list=PL7-g2-mnZwSEFhqybJFEPZYhNFqqbCe9_) and [HackerSploit's Metasploit videos](https://www.youtube.com/watch?v=8lR27r8Y_ik&list=PLBf0hzazHTGN31ZPTzBbk70bohTYT7HSm)!

-This example will be a little bit different to the other ones as we will use _msfconsole_, the Metasploit console, to gain access to the server and run actual shell commands on it.
+This example will be a little bit different to the other ones as we will use _msfconsole_, the Metasploit console, to gain access to the server and pop and actual shell on it.
 This can be done in less than two minutes by following a few simple steps:
 1) Search for IIS-related Metasploit modules (similar to searchsploit)
 2) Select an exploit and set its options
 3) Run exploit and gain access to the system